 Test yourself at home for tiredness and fatigue

-If you’re experiencing persistent tiredness and fatigue, it’s a good idea to take an At-Home Health MOT.
+If you’re experiencing persistent tiredness and fatigue, it’s a good idea to take a Fear Nothing Blood Test.
 It’s a quick and convenient blood test that can tell you if there is an underlying cause for your fatigue (e.g. anaemia) so that you can take action to treat it.

-Both the One-Off and Biannual At-Home Health MOTs work in the same way.
-Simply collect a blood sample using the equipment provided with your kit, post it free of charge to our accredited partner lab, and you will receive your results within 3-5 working days.
-Once you receive your result, you will be able to book a consultation with a doctor who will explain your results and offer professional medical guidance.
+The Fear Nothing Blood Test Plus makes getting a health check-up from home easy.
+Simply collect a blood sample using the equipment provided with your kit, post it free of charge to our accredited partner lab, and you should receive your results within 3-5 working days.

-What else can the At-Home Health MOT test for?
+What else can the Fear Nothing Blood Test Plus look for?

-The At-Home Health MOT does more than test for tiredness and fatigue.
-It also doubles up as a general health check that tests for a range of other key health indicators, including:
+The Fear Nothing Blood Test Plus does more than test for tiredness and fatigue.
+It also doubles up as a general health check that tests for a range of other key health indicators, including your:

 The bottom line

 Although most cases of tiredness can be resolved with a few good nights of sleep, extreme fatigue could be a sign of an underlying condition.
-If you’ve been experiencing ongoing tiredness and fatigue, it’s best to take an At-Home Health MOT to help you get to the bottom of why that might be.
-Each At-Home Health MOT includes a free consultation with a doctor who will help you understand your results and can offer advice on how to treat your fatigue.
+If you’ve been experiencing ongoing tiredness and fatigue, it’s best to take a Fear Nothing Blood Test Plus to help you get to the bottom of why that might be.
+Each Fear Nothing Blood Test Plus includes a free review from a UK clinician to give feedback and help you understand your results.
+You can also book a one-to-one phone consultation with one of our in-house clinicians for direct advice on how to take care of your health.